Code-Institute-Submissions/ElJefe111944-MS2/README.md

 * *Our sofas page* – The sofas page enables the user to find out more about each of the six sofas on offer as each image is accompanied by the name, information on the type of sofa and price.
 This not only allows the user to obtain all the information necessary in a short space of time but also provides a comparison between sofas helping them make their decision.
 The text presented below each image is clear, concise and not too long to avoid overwhelming the user with information.
 At the bottom of each image there is a button called add to cart allowing the user to select the sofa they would like to purchase.

 * *Shopping Cart* – At the top right of all the pages on the site is the shopping cart icon.
 The user can access this at any point while browsing through the site and can update the shopping cart by adding or removing items.
-When an item has been added the cart a number at the top of the shopping cart icon is updated to inform the user of how many items have been selected for purchasing.
+When an item has been added to the cart a number at the top of the shopping cart icon is updated to inform the user of how many items have been selected for purchasing.
 The user is also given a summary of the items selected such as item number, items name and the price when accessing the cart.

-* *About us section* – The about us section situated in the footer of each page and enables the user to learn about Sonnenaufgang.
-This is done by a small paragraph of text giving the user a brief summary of the background of the designers such as when they started and who runs the them.
+* *About us section* – The about us section is situated in the footer of each page and enables the user to learn about Sonnenaufgang.
+This is done by a small paragraph of text giving the user a brief summary of the background into the designers such as when they started and who runs the them.

 * *The reviews page* – An automatic slider runs through 4 slides over a background image at the centre of the page with a quote, the name of the person who made the review and their picture.
 This provides the user with an insight into the kind of feedback Sonnenaufgang has received from their existing customers.
 Reviews are now a central part of online shopping and this page allows the user to gage customer satisfaction for the designers without ever entering one of the stores.